tessalt/coffeescriptbook/book.md

 **Note**: examples will make use of Framer Studio's built-in device templates.
 Not tested in regular browser environment.

-# Setup
+## Setup

 All you'll need to follow along with this book is Framer Studio or Framer.js and CoffeeScript.
 For the earlier chapters, I recommend typing code into a browser-based console to observe the output yourself.
-I suggest [CoffeeScript REPL](http://larryng.github.io/coffeescript-repl/), or if you're familliar with Chrome's web developer console, you can add a plugin that will let you run CoffeeScript, like [CoffeeConsole](http://snook.ca/archives/browsers/coffeeconsole) or [Scratch JS](https://chrome.google.com/webstore/detail/scratch-js/alploljligeomonipppgaahpkenfnfkn) (go to settings and select "CoffeeScript" for the transformer).
+I suggest [CoffeeScript REPL](http://larryng.github.io/CoffeeScript-repl/), or if you're familliar with Chrome's web developer console, you can add a plugin that will let you run CoffeeScript, like [CoffeeConsole](http://snook.ca/archives/browsers/coffeeconsole) or [Scratch JS](https://chrome.google.com/webstore/detail/scratch-js/alploljligeomonipppgaahpkenfnfkn) (go to settings and select "CoffeeScript" for the transformer).

 The later examples require using image assets created for the projects, which came in the **Assets** folder you downloaded with this ebook.

-# Coffeescript for beginners
+# Chapter 1: CoffeeScript for beginners

 ## Math

 Let's start with some simple math.

-Coffeescript supports all your familiar math operators: `+ - * \` (add, subtract, multiply, divide), plus one you may be unfamiliar with: `%` or "modulus".
+CoffeeScript supports all your familiar math operators: `+ - * \` (add, subtract, multiply, divide), plus one you may be unfamiliar with: `%` or [modulo](https://msdn.microsoft.com/en-us/library/ie/9f59bza0%28v=vs.94%29.aspx).

 A lot of what you'll be doing while prototyping interactions is just simple math.

 Quick refresher on what you'll be up against:

-## Order of operations
+### Order of operations

 So just like you learned in high school, BEDMAS still applies.
 If you want some addition and subtraction to happen before the multiplication and addition, put it in brackets.

-Open up your Coffeescript console and observe:
+Type into your CoffeeScript console of choice and observe:

 ```
 10 + 20